17 Best Things To Do in Florence

 Dome of the Duomo| ©Bianca Ackermann

-The Duomo is one of the most important buildings in the city, being one of the largest Christian temples in the world and highly prized artistically for its exquisite white marble façade and its extraordinary Brunelleschi Dome which you can climb to get spectacular views of the city.
+The Duomo is one of the most important buildings in the city, being one of the largest Christian temples in the world and highly prized artistically for its exquisite white marble façade and its extraordinary Brunelleschi Dome which you can climb to get spectacular views of the city Florence Cathedral and Duomo Dome

-The interior of the Duomo Cathedral and especially its dome receive millions of visitors a year so it is advisable to book a fast-track ticket and even a tour to discover the history of the Duomo and its outbuildings.
-The prices to visit the Duomo of Florence are totally affordable, so you have no excuse.
+The interior of the Duomo Cathedral and, above all, its dome receive millions of visitors a year so it is advisable to book a fast-track ticket and even a tour to discover the full history of the Duomo and its outbuildings Florence Cathedral Tickets and Tours The prices to visit the Duomo of Florence are totally affordable, so you have no excuse.
+Here are some options for your visit:

 4. Cross the Ponte Vecchio at sunset